MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-archive-mobile-stable-channel.md

 ### Feature updates

 - **Read Aloud: background play and play in silent mode (iOS and Android)**
-  - When playing in the background, users can control Read Aloud (pause, resume, play forwards, or play backwards) via the notification panel and lock screen.
+  - When playing in the background, users can control Read Aloud (pause, resume, play forwards, or play backward) via the notification panel and lock screen.
   - When a user switches tabs in Microsoft Edge while using Read Aloud, they can use a floating control bar to pause, resume, or close Read Aloud.
-  - When a device's silent toggle is on, it doesn't affect Read Aloud playback as long as media volume is turned up.
+  - When a device's silent toggle is on, it doesn't affect Read Aloud playback as long as the media volume is turned up.